 However, we’re changing those.
 It’s a slow process because we have to remake the recipes without oil, sometimes more than once to get them right, and then update the recipe, nutrition details and sometimes take new pictures.
 Some of our recipes, like Amelia’s delicious Vegan Chocolate Chip Cookies will continue to use oil, but with a disclaimer that says they’re not healthy.
 Duh.
 They’re cookies.

-While Greger likes to say “Everything in moderation; even heart disease.”
-We know that it’s not feasible to expect everyone to eat healthy 100% of the time.
+While Dr. Greger likes to say “Everything in moderation; even heart disease.”
+We know it’s not feasible to expect everyone to eat healthy 100% of the time.
 We also want to be able to show non-vegans that vegan food can be just as delicious as conventional foods, and many non-vegans don’t care anything about health and nutrition.
 There are also a few lucky people like Amelia who are genetic mutants and don’t seem to have any issues with high cholesterol.
 Grrr.

 Regardless, we’re trying to do the right thing by removing unhealthy ingredients from our recipes when it doesn’t ruin the recipe, but I doubt a website completely dedicated to a diet that causes most preventable diseases will do the same thing.